giordanocardillo/fullscreen-f8/README.md

 A simple utility to remap CTRL+ALT+BREAK shortcut to the F8 key.
 Written in autohotkey.
 Enjoy :)

+## Why?
+In a project I had to use my MacBook to connect to a remote RDP using a Windows VM.
+I wanted a nicer and faster way to press that shortcut using only one key on my Mac.

 ## How to use it?

 Run it on Windows, the program will be put in the tray notification area.